Covid-19 Updates for the GAA Museum & Tours

 For now the Blackthorn Café will remain closed.

-The GAA Museum gift shop is open.
+The GAA Museum gift shop will re-open on Monday 17th May.
 The shop is open to the public, so you don’t have to book a tour to visit the shop.
 But of course you can visit after your tour also!

 For Your Safety